rotundasoftware/backbone.collectionView/README.md

 ##Styling

 You can style the collection view is up to you.
-Here are some guidelines.
+Here are some tips.

 The `ul` or `table` element that is used as the collection view's element will be given the `collection-list` class.
 Generally you will want to eliminate bullets, etc., from your collection view list elements, which you can do with these "baseline" styles: